winglessOracle/FastTrack/README.md

 ---

 FastTime is designed to be a helpful tool in your fasting journey.
 Remember that fasting should be approached mindfully, and it's always a good idea to consult with a healthcare professional before starting any fasting regimen.

+## Scientific References

+The fasting states and physiological information in this app are based on current scientific research.
+Here are some key references:

+### Fasting States and Metabolic Changes
+1. Anton, S. D., Moehl, K., Donahoo, W. T., et al. (2018).
+Flipping the Metabolic Switch: Understanding and Applying the Health Benefits of Fasting. *Obesity*, 26(2), 254-268. doi: 10.1002/oby.22065

+2. de Cabo, R., & Mattson, M. P. (2019).
+Effects of Intermittent Fasting on Health, Aging, and Disease. *New England Journal of Medicine*, 381(26), 2541-2551. doi: 10.1056/NEJMra1905136

+3. Mattson, M. P., Longo, V. D., & Harvie, M. (2017).
+Impact of intermittent fasting on health and disease processes. *Ageing Research Reviews*, 39, 46-58. doi: 10.1016/j.arr.2016.10.005

+### Autophagy and Cellular Repair
+4. Bagherniya, M., Butler, A. E., Barreto, G. E., & Sahebkar, A. (2018).
+The effect of fasting or calorie restriction on autophagy induction: A review of the literature. *Ageing Research Reviews*, 47, 183-197. doi: 10.1016/j.arr.2018.08.004

+5. Alirezaei, M., Kemball, C. C., Flynn, C. T., et al. (2010).
+Short-term fasting induces profound neuronal autophagy. *Autophagy*, 6(6), 702-710. doi: 10.4161/auto.6.6.12376

+### Immune System Effects
+6. Cheng, C. W., Adams, G. B., Perin, L., et al. (2014).
+Prolonged Fasting Reduces IGF-1/PKA to Promote Hematopoietic-Stem-Cell-Based Regeneration and Reverse Immunosuppression. *Cell Stem Cell*, 14(6), 810-823. doi: 10.1016/j.stem.2014.04.014

+7. Jordan, S., Tung, N., Casanova-Acebes, M., et al. (2019).
+Dietary Intake Regulates the Circulating Inflammatory Monocyte Pool. *Cell*, 178(5), 1102-1114.e17. doi: 10.1016/j.cell.2019.07.050

+### Ketosis and Brain Function
+8. Newman, J. C., & Verdin, E. (2014).
+Ketone bodies as signaling metabolites. *Trends in Endocrinology & Metabolism*, 25(1), 42-52. doi: 10.1016/j.tem.2013.09.002

+9. Puchalska, P., & Crawford, P. A. (2017).
+Multi-dimensional Roles of Ketone Bodies in Fuel Metabolism, Signaling, and Therapeutics. *Cell Metabolism*, 25(2), 262-284. doi: 10.1016/j.cmet.2016.12.022

+### Clinical Applications
+10. Wilhelmi de Toledo, F., Grundler, F., Bergouignan, A., et al. (2019).
+Safety, health improvement and well-being during a 4 to 21-day fasting period in an observational study including 1422 subjects. *PLoS One*, 14(1), e0209353. doi: 10.1371/journal.pone.0209353

+11. Stekovic, S., Hofer, S. J., Tripolt, N., et al. (2019).
+Alternate Day Fasting Improves Physiological and Molecular Markers of Aging in Healthy, Non-obese Humans. *Cell Metabolism*, 30(3), 462-476.e6. doi: 10.1016/j.cmet.2019.07.016

+---

+*Disclaimer: The information provided in this app is for educational purposes only and is not intended as medical advice.
+Always consult with healthcare professionals before starting any fasting regimen, especially for extended fasts.*